 Problems opening the download on macOS?

-Oblique Audio is not not registered with Apple, so you may get warned against opening the app after download.
+You may get warned against opening the app after download.
 For information on how to proceed, see here.
 TLDR; right-click or control-click then choose "Open".

 Problems with SmartScreen on Windows?